 Spending reviews settle budgets after lengthy arguments with the Treasury and horse-trading within government.
 But the reviews are often tight, and departments may not feel their budget is adequate to meet the policy priorities their ministers have already set, or there may be additional pressures - for example, from unexpectedly high inflation, wage pressures or other crises - that have strained their finances since.
 And there can be other planned changes that might have knock-on effects for some departments: if there are minimum wage increases or tax changes planned, for example.

-This means you cannot take for granted that your department's budget will allow you to deliver the policies and services to which it is already committed, let alone launch any new initiatives, so you need to thoroughly understand these existing pressures soon after taking office.
+As such new ministers cannot take for granted that their department's budget will allow them to deliver the policies and services to which it is already committed, let alone launch any new initiatives, so must thoroughly understand these existing pressures soon after taking office.